Jlee-C/React-Demo/README.md

 ---

-There are currently two projects I have finished:
+There are currently three projects I have finished:

 - static-page-project-01
 - static-page-project-02